Fighting Frameworks

 Most of the problems I have observed are with people not using their chosen framework the way it was intended, and then blaming the framework for the poor performance or added complexity.
 Instead of trying to better learn to use the tools they grow a hatred for them and do their best to encourage working against them within the rest of the organization.

-Outside of just the complexity of the code or upgrade paths you also lose out another huge benefit of using a framework; the community and documentation.
+Outside of just the complexity of the code or upgrade paths you also lose out another set of huge benefits of using a framework: the community and documentation.
 If you are having performance issues in something written compliant with the framework it would be easy to search for, or ask for examples about why things are the way they are but if you have swapped out core components for bespoke implementations or have overridden internal functions then the only person who can help you is you.

 Closing Thoughts

-I don’t think everyone should always use a framework for everything, I probably think close to the opposite; its crazy how much these frameworks have taken over development.
+I don’t think everyone should always use a framework for everything, I probably think close to the opposite.
+It is crazy how much these frameworks have taken over development.
 I just think that when you are writing software inside of a framework you should use the tools given to you properly or else you are nailing in a screw with a hacksaw.